ajktown/docs/install/chrome_extensions/install-ajktown-recommmended-chrome-extensions.md

 ## Overview

-This doc is to install the recommended extensions for their chrome to see json data from API server
+This doc is to install the recommended extensions for AJK Town for your Chrome browser

 ### JSON formatter